 Information to help solve your IT problems, and how to report problems or request services.

-Connect to IT as a distance student
+Connect to IT as a campus-based student

 Set up Multi-Factor Authentication

 As soon as you have completed Registration and your University IT account has been activated, you must set up Multi-Factor Authentication (MFA) on your IT account.